mgreiler/se-unlocked/Transcripts/EP_47_Scott_Bryant.md

 She was a member of the faculty at Apple University and before led AdSense, YouTube, and DoubleClick teams at Google.
-So what should I say, except that I'm super, super thrilled to have both fantastic and super accomplished women here with me through here.
-And Kim, welcome to the show.
+So what should I say, except that I'm super, super thrilled to have both fantastic and super accomplished women here with me.
+Trier and Kim, welcome to the show.
 [00:02:00]

 **Trier:**  Thank you for having us.